regancipher/regancipher.github.io/_posts/2025-10-09-soundpeats-h3-review.md

     <img src="/assets/images/reviews/soundpeats-h3/2.jpg" alt="Case detail" style="max-width: 100%; border-radius: 12px;">
 </div>

 Here you can see an example of evident 'machine tolerance' in some of the joins and edges.
 It's hardly a deal-breaker, but is one of the compromises you get compared to the Sony's and Samsung's of this world, who do the whole design and build in-house.
+It doesn't feel the most robust case in the world either, and has already scratched up pretty quickly.

 <div style="text-align: center; margin: 2rem 0;">
     <img src="/assets/images/reviews/soundpeats-h3/5.jpg" alt="Case open" style="max-width: 100%; border-radius: 12px;">